Lou Bennett (Australian musician)

-Lou Bennett AM is an Indigenous Australian musician, actor and academic researching Aboriginal languages and their retrieval.
+Lou Bennett AM is an Indigenous Australian musician, actress and academic researching Aboriginal languages and their retrieval.

 Early life and education

 Bennett is a Yorta Yorta/Dja Dja Wurrung woman from Echuca, Victoria, Australia.

 In October 2015 Bennett completed a PhD on Aboriginal language retrieval and reclamation at RMIT University.
 Her thesis was entitled "Sovereign Language Repatriation".

 Career

 Bennett started her musical career with her uncle's band "The Shades", before later joining Richard Frankland's band "Djaambi", where she met Sally Dastey and Amy Saunders—Bennett, Dastey and Saunders later formed the Australian Recording Industry Association (ARIA) Award-winning band Tiddas.

 After Tiddas disbanded in 2000, Bennett performed with a new band Sweet Cheeks and has worked as a stage actor—the latter has included an autobiographical show Show Us Your Tiddas!.
 Show Us Your Tiddas! follows Bennett's life as she recounts a series of stories that include the occasion when she revealed her sexuality to her family, her first live performance, moving into an urban environment and her time with Tiddas.